 What is Conjoint analysis

-Conjoint analysis is a marketing method that allows to know the expectations of consumers about a product and to model their choices.
+Conjoint analysis is a marketing method that allows to know the expectations of consumers about a product and to model their choices - both crucial steps of a marketing analysis.
 The conjoint analysis method is now extremely common in marketing.
 Modeling of consumer choice is a key area of marketing.
 Conjoint analysis is used to simulate competitive markets using a single analysis; it is its biggest advantage.

 Two methods of conjoint analysis are available: full profile conjoint analysis and choice based conjoint analysis (CBC).

 XLSTAT-Conjoint analysis allows you to run through all the analytical steps of conjoint analysis which can be divided into five steps: